Actiongomini/DDC-Digital-Diana-Cryptosystem-/README.md

 a little project i did for my computer science because i couldn't find an easy way to create a demonstration for my (real life) wheel, this entire thing is horribly coded so things might break (i'll fix it if anyone makes an issue)

 currently implemented:
-  decoding (for my version of the wheel) encoding (also my version) generating OTPs (file support also) the quit button (wow)
+  decoding (for my version of the wheel), encoding (also my version), generating OTPs (file support also), the quit button (wow),

 probably will be implemented:
-  removal of the need for the console make it a .exe (maybe) live encoding (maybe also decoding)
+  removal of the need for the console, make it a .exe (maybe), live encoding (maybe also decoding),

 feel free to use anything on here idc